 How Do I Know If I Have Syphilis?

-If you are sexually active, had unprotected exposure with one or multiple partners and have unusual eruptions on the skin (mainly genitals), chances of contracting Syphilis are high.
+If you are sexually active, had unprotected exposure with one or multiple partners, and have unusual eruptions on the skin (mainly genitals), the chances of contracting Syphilis are high.

-- Primary Syphilis: After exposure to the infected sore, the disease may take upto 3 weeks to manifest in the body.
-A painless sore (known as chancre) is usually, the first symptom of syphilis, that occurs on the site of infection i.e. from the site where the bacteria has entered the body.
-Thus, these chancres occur mainly on the genitals, anus, rectum or the mouth.
+- Primary Syphilis: After exposure to the infected sore, the disease may take up to 3 weeks to manifest in the body.
+A painless sore (known as a chancre) is usually, the first symptom of syphilis, that occurs on the site of infection i.e. from the site where the bacteria has entered the body.
+Thus, these chancres occur mainly in the genitals, anus, rectum, or mouth.
 Since they are usually small and painless, they may go unnoticed and also, heal without treatment within 3 to 6 weeks.
 However, treatment is necessary to prevent the progression of the disease to the later stages.

-- Tertiary Syphilis: Untreated syphilis may lead to some life-threatening complications such as damage to the heart, brain, nerves, bones or joints.
-It may lead to blindness, paralysis, deafness, memory loss or even death.
-Syphilis specifically damaging the nervous system i.e. brain or spinal cord is known as Neurosyphilis while that affecting the eyes in called Ocular Syphilis.
+- Tertiary Syphilis: Untreated syphilis may lead to some life-threatening complications such as damage to the heart, brain, nerves, bones, or joints.
+It may lead to blindness, paralysis, deafness, memory loss, or even death.
+Syphilis specifically damaging the nervous system i.e. brain or spinal cord is known as Neurosyphilis and that affects the eyes is called Ocular Syphilis.

 Mothers infected with Syphilis may pass on the infection to their babies during pregnancy or delivery, known as congenital syphilis.
-Such newborns may have developmental issues, teeth deformities, seizures, saddle nose etc. The baby might be born premature, die soon after birth or be stillborn.
+Such newborns may have developmental issues, teeth deformities, seizures, saddle noses, etc. The baby might be born premature, die soon after birth, or be stillborn.

 - Unprotected vaginal, oral or anal exposure with an infected person